imofftoseethewizard/plguile3/README.md

 The 0.19.x versions will normalize error messages and properly trap and report errors from Guile.

+Version 0.20.0 will be the pre-1.0 alpha release.
+At this point, the extension will be functionally complete.

 The 0.21.x versions will refine and refactor scruple.scm.

 The 0.23.x versions will include documentation and examples.